 My hope is this starts to expand the discussion beyond content strategy for the web, a content project, or siloed functions.

-An enterprise content strategy addresses all factors required to make content a productive tool to achieve business outcomes.
+An enterprise information and content strategy differs considerable in purpose and outcome from content strategy for the web, specific projects, or even a function.
+It addresses all factors required to make content a productive, strategic resource to achieve business outcomes.

-Companies must move beyond siloed campaign and project approaches to content, to a holistic, enterprise “go-to-customer” approach to content.
+Companies must move beyond siloed campaign and project approaches to content, to a holistic, enterprise “go-to-customer” approach to information and content.

-Our first recommendation is content strategy must be elevated above tactics within siloed functions and become an enterprise level initiative (Tweet this) (see blog posts Content Strategy Beyond Marketing and Websites and Content Is a Strategic Imperative).
+Our first recommendation is information and content strategy must be elevated above tactics within siloed functions to an enterprise level initiative.

 It must be executed as true strategy work, concurrent with and in support of, the business and go-to-market strategy work.

-Our second recommendation is to educate all customer facing content stakeholders — content constituents who are in the functions that require content to do their jobs, and content creators (who may not be, indeed increasingly should not be, the same individuals) — to the organization’s strategic issues and objectives.
+Our second recommendation is to educate all customer facing content stakeholders to the organization’s strategic issues and objectives.
+This means content users who require content to do their jobs, as well as content creators (who may not be, indeed increasingly should not be, the same individuals).

 Why Content? — define the strategic purpose or use of content for the business and each functional group.
 We refer to these groups as “content constituents.”